materiaraiding/materiaraiding-old/_ultimate/fru.md

 >
 > Help us build this guide by contributing on [Github](https://github.com/materiaraiding/materiaraiding/edit/main/_ultimate/fru.md)

+{: .recentchanges }
+> - 10/12/24: Changed P1 Tether 1 Prio from MTRH to TMRH
+> - 10/12/24: Changed 4/4 lineup order to match other datacenters

 ### Credits
 {: .no_toc }
 - Written guide by Juno